martinrehfeld/docker-haskell-platform/README.md

     $ docker build -t [username]/haskell-platform https://raw.github.com/martinrehfeld/docker-haskell-platform/master/Dockerfile

+*Hint*: You need about 1.5 GB of memory to successfully build the Haskell Platform.

-Running the docker image created
+Running the Docker image created
 --------------------------------

 For example to get an interactive session with GHCi: